melissapalmer/melissapalmer.github.io/_posts/devops/2018-08-05-newman-with-docker.md

 - [https://www.vagrantup.com/intro/index.html](https://www.vagrantup.com/intro/index.html)
 - and other posts on my own site at: [https://melissapalmer.github.io/devops.html](https://melissapalmer.github.io/devops.html)

-# From Windows
+# On Windows
 You can use Vagrant to spin up a VM with Docker installed, and execute the docker run commands against it.
 With Vagrant when you specify the provision'er as docker and vagrant_vagrantfile, Vagrant ensures there is a Host VM with Docker installed.
-Follow my basic example of how to run Vagrant, VirtualBox, Docker from Windows at [https://melissapalmer.github.io/devops/2018/08/03/docker-4-unix-on-windows.html](https://melissapalmer.github.io/devops/2018/08/03/docker-4-unix-on-windows.html)
+In the post at [Docker for Unix on Windows with Vagrant](https://melissapalmer.github.io/devops/2018/08/03/docker-4-unix-on-windows.html), I explain a basic example of how to run Vagrant, VirtualBox, Docker on Windows.

 The above post explains how to use your own Dockerfile to build and run and image.
 To use an image that is already packaged you just need to pull the image and then run it.